-Phelps and his wife, 31-year-old Nicole Johnson, were first secretly married in an intimate ceremony in June — right before the Olympics — then the couple had a big beach wedding in Cabo San Lucas, Mexico on Oct.
-29. The couple also has a 7-month-old son, Boomer Robert Phelps.
+Phelps and his wife, 32-year-old Nicole Johnson, were first secretly married in an intimate ceremony in June of 2016 — right before the Olympics — then the couple had a big beach wedding in Cabo San Lucas, Mexico in October that same year.
+The couple also has a 1-year-old son, Boomer Robert Phelps.

-In 2015, Phelps purchased a $2.5 million home in Paradise Valley, Arizona so he could train for the Olympics with USA Swimming and Arizona State University head coach, Bob Bowman.
+In 2015, Phelps purchased a $2.5 million home in Paradise Valley, Ariz. so he could train for the Olympics with USA Swimming and Arizona State University Head Coach Bob Bowman.
 The home is 6,010 square feet with five bedrooms, 6.5 baths and poolside views of the desert mountains.

-Phelps’ many Olympic wins over the years have landed him major corporate sponsors.
+Phelps’ Olympic hardware over the years has landed him major corporate sponsors.
 Brands the swimmer represents or has in the past include: